Speechrezz/Phase-Vocoder-Python/README.md

 # Phase Vocoder

-Python implementation for time stretching and pitch shifting.
+Phase vocoder implementation in Python 3 for time-stretching and pitch-shifting.

 ## Dependencies